ximonsson/gameboy/README.md

 #### Instruction timing

-Just gives me *#255 Failure*.
+Just gives me *Failed #255*.
 I don't even know what it means.
 Something might be very wrong with my timing but I don't understand what it could be.

 ### MBC Support